SturmB/ansible-dotfiles/docs/software.rst

 A fantastic speed utility for launching software as well as offering many handy utilities and shortcuts.
 It is extensible with a wide array of plugins, all of which I use are listed below.
 Before getting to those, however, we need to set up Keypirinha after installing it.

-Once this ``ansible-dotfiles`` repository has been cloned and the Ansible playbook run, there will be a new home directory called :file:`.dotfiles`.
+Once this ``ansible-dotfiles`` repository has been cloned and the Ansible playbook run, there will be a new home directory called :file:`dotfiles`.
 There are several files in its :file:`keypirinha` directory, but we only need one for the moment.
 Copy :file:`Keypirinha.ini` from that directory to :file:`C:\\Keypirinha\\portable\\Profile\\User`, overwriting the existing file, if there is one.

 Install Keypirinha Packages
 ---------------------------